MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 ## Design considerations

-- Learn about authentication and authorization standards like OAuth 2.0, OpenID Connect (OIDC), JSON web tokens (JWTs), SAML (Security Assertion Markup Language) to understand the possible authentication and authorization standards that can be used for the application.
+- Learn about authentication and authorization standards like OAuth 2.0, OpenID Connect (OIDC), JSON web tokens (JWTs), and SAML (Security Assertion Markup Language) to understand the possible authentication and authorization standards that can be used for the application.
 For more information, see [Authentication and Authorization Standards](/entra/fundamentals/introduction-identity-access-management#authentication-and-authorization-standards).

-- When requesting an application landing zone from the platform team, consider the following so that subscriptions are created with correct access and policies:
+- When requesting an application landing zone from the platform team, consider the following questions to ensure subscriptions are created with correct access and policies:

-  - How would end-users authenticate and access the application?
+  - How will end-users authenticate to and access the application?
-  - Who would need RBAC access to the resources and services used for the application?
+  - Who will need RBAC access to the resources and services used for the application?
-  - Do existing builtin roles cover the RBAC access requirements for both control plane and data plane access or would there be requirement for creation of custom roles?
+  - Do existing built-in roles cover the RBAC access requirements for both control plane and data plane access or will you need to create new custom roles?
-  - Has the Platform team implemented any compliance policies might cause issues with the application?
+  - Has the Platform team implemented any compliance policies that might cause issues with the application?
   - Which application components need to communicate with each other?
   - Is there any requirement for accessing any of the shared resources deployed in the platform landing zone, such as Microsoft Entra Domain Services?